 More and more homeowners are embracing green living.
 That can mean making substantial changes within the home, but the good news is that using environmentally friendly materials doesn’t require compromising your design aesthetic.
 In fact, there are plenty of stylish and sustainable options for the whole house.

-If you’re remodeling your kitchen or bathrooms in the near future, consider these materials for eco-chic countertops that are sure to impress any potential buyers:
+If you’re remodelling your kitchen or bathrooms in the near future, consider these materials for eco-chic countertops that are sure to impress any potential buyers:

 ECO by Cosentino